retrobeachman/zxnext-qr-reader/README.md

 Then I created a BASIC program which listens for changes to the result.txt file (qrcodes.bas).
 Make sure you update it to use your host on line 7.

-## Remy Sharp's 'httpbank' dot command for the ZX Spectrum Next
+## Remy Sharp's 'http' dot command for the ZX Spectrum Next
 #### See 'Links' at the end for a download link.

-You also need to make sure you have Remy's httpbank dot command downloaded, which lets you send/receive http requests, and placed in the same directory or your dot command folder.
-If you are placing httpbank in the same folder then the BASIC listing needs to be adjusted.
-You need to replace all instances of ".httpbank" with "../httpbank".
+You also need to make sure you have Remy's http dot command downloaded, which lets you send/receive http requests, and placed in the same directory or your dot command folder.
+If you are placing http in the same folder then the BASIC listing needs to be adjusted.
+You need to replace all instances of ".http" with "../http".

 ## Games